aircury/collection/README.md

 ## Usage

+There are two ways of using this library.
+To create Collections of objects or Collections of PHP scalar types.

+### Object Collections

 To create you own Collection, the easiest way is to copy and adjust the sample `CarCollection`, replacing `Car` with the class that you need.